Home » Koh Mak » Koh Mak Beaches

 Heading north along the beach, you can tick off some Koh Mak history at the oldest house on the island and in the far corner, after tackling a few forest tracks, you emerge out at the wonderfully deserted Turtle Beach.

-Easily reached by kayak or on a 350bt boat trip, Koh Kham, with its wonderful white sand beach and abandoned resort, lies offshore.
+Easily reached by kayak or on a 300bt boat trip (incluing the 200bt entrance fee), Koh Kham, with its wonderful white sand beach and abandoned resort, lies offshore.

 Restaurants and Boats

-In the resorts themselves, there are a nice selection of restaurants and bars (Day Beds at Seavana, I Talay at Koh Mak Resort and Sabai at Prompakdee).
-You’ll also find a few spots to eat on the back roads and the hill towards Ao Kao Beach – Koh Mak Organic Farm, where they grown their own produce and the Japanese diner, 12 Bars.
+In the resorts themselves, there are a nice selection of restaurants and bars (Day Beds at Seavana, I Talay at Koh Mak Resort and Sabai at Prompakdee) or you can get excellent sashimi and sushi at the Japanese diner, 12 Bars, which is on the back road towards Ao Kao Beach.
 Pineapple Cafe by the pier is great for coffee and desserts.

 The pier at Koh Mak Resort is the arrival point for Bang Bao Boats from Koh Chang and Koh Kood as well as Panan Speedboats from the mainland pier at Laem Ngop.